 Here’s a breakdown of the world’s wealthiest and what they do:

-When we isolate the list of the world’s wealthiest to Americans, Michael Bloomberg and Mark Zuckerberg join the list, with net worths of $82 billion and $67.3 billion, respectively.
+When we isolate the list of the world’s wealthiest Americans, Larry Page, Sergey Brin, and Mark Zuckerberg join the list.

 - Elon Musk